ENGN2912B-2018/MTS-A/README.md

 Goal of this program is to provide users a parallelized image compression service through an asynchronous network.

 ## Algorithms
-We implemented the following algorithms independently.
+We implemented the following algorithms independently:
 - Parallelized Discrete Cosine Transform (DCT)

     We implemented a block-wise DCT and assigned each thread an equal amount of blocks to compress/decompress.